-During the course of the project, the teens have the opportunity to share their successes and challenges with each other so the groups can learn from everyone's experience.
+During the course of the program, the teens have the opportunity to share their successes and challenges with each other so the group can learn from everyone's experience.

-The Harold A. Honickman Entrepreneurial Program (HAHEP) was created in partnership with Project H.O.M.E. for Teens who are in the 9th through 12th grades — not only for the opportunity to develop business skills but to learn "life" skills — to enhance their sense of responsibility, creativity, and management.
+The Harold A. Honickman Entrepreneurial Program (HAHEP) was created in partnership with Project HOME for teens who are in 9th through 12th grades.
+The program affords students the opportunity to develop business skills and life skills, including time and money management, as well as to enhance their creative thinking and sense of responsibility.